vlakir/funnydeco/README.md

 # funnydeco
-Collection of useful decorators for python projects
+Collection of useful decorators for python projects.
 Implements:

 1. Benchmarking util for methods